huytrongnguyen/rosie/README.md

 # Rosie

-Rosie is a library that build on top of [React 18.2](https://react.dev/) and [Bootstrap 5](https://getbootstrap.com), helping you build data-intensive, cross-platform web apps for desktops, tablets, and smartphones.
+Rosie is a JavaScript library that build on top of [React 18.2](https://react.dev/) and [Bootstrap 5](https://getbootstrap.com), helping you build data-intensive, cross-platform web apps for desktops, tablets, and smartphones.

 ## License